jayrcausal/Essential3CRL/README.md

-# Knowledge Map: EssentialCausalLearn
+# Knowledge Map: Essential3CRL

->This documentation serves as a run-down for causal machine learning that covers some most classic methods and the most recent advancement.
+>Essential3CRL is short for Essential Counterfactual/Causal/Core Reinforcement Learning.
+This documentation serves as a run-down for causal machine learning that covers some most classic methods and the most recent advancement of **Off-line Reinforcement Learning, Contextual Bandit Feedback, Domain Adaptation Under Distribution Shift**.
 This is a document under active development and some materials will be a reflection or reference to [Ruocheng Guo](https://github.com/rguo12/ awesome-causality-algorithms), a principal researcher at ByteDance,UK.

 <hr>